Kentucky basketball under Mark Pope: Insiders reveal transfer portal news, 2026 recruits, roster, best targets

 The Wildcats have just one commitment from a recruit, and that's courtesy of Mason Williams, a four-star guard who is the son of former NBA All-Star Mo Williams.
 The 12th-ranked point guard in his class would be a start in replacing the starting backcourt of Oweh and Aberdeen, even if the latter attempts to prolong his college career.

 Including Aberdeen, Kentucky has seen seven players enter the transfer portal, most notably shooting guard Collin Chandler.
 Andrija Jelavic has already committed to Ohio State.
 Mouhamed Dioubate, Brandon Garrison, Jasper Johnson and Jaland Lowe are in the portal as well.
-Kentucky does not have any incoming portal commitments as of now, but have been reportedly linked to Colorado guard Isaiah Johnson and Robert Morris DeSean Goode, among others.
+Kentucky does not have any incoming portal commitments as of now, but have been linked to transfers Rob Wright BYU), Juke Harris (Wake Forest) and Donnie Freeman (Syracuse) along with No. 1 high school recruit Tyran Stokes, so the Wildcats could reload the roster quickly.
 Get the latest Kentucky basketball roster news at CatsPause.

 How to get insider Kentucky basketball roster updates